AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.3959

 Abstract

-3D bioprinting is a focused field in orthopedics, and its application with physiological osteogenic microenvironments (POME) is a prerequisite for authentic bone reconstruction.
-Mechanical stimulation produces PGE2 in mechanosensory osteocytes, but it is still unclear whether osteocytic PGE2 is a POME.
+3D bioprinting is a focused field in orthopedics, and its application with physiological osteogenic microenvironments (POMEs) is a prerequisite for authentic bone reconstruction.
+Mechanical stimulation produces prostaglandin E2 (PGE2) in mechanosensory osteocytes, but it remains unclear whether osteocytic PGE2 is a POME.
 PGE2 is an inducer of osteogenesis by acting on bone marrow stromal cells through its receptors EP2/EP4 to initiate osteogenic differentiation and mineralization.
-Unfortunately, clinical trials of PGE2 have shown side effects, including fever and drowsiness, so targeting the PGE2 receptor on specific tissues can avoid side effects.
-Here, we show that MLO-Y4 osteocytes treated with EP2/EP4 agonists for 24 h develop the functions of promoting osteogenic differentiation and mineralization while inhibiting adipogenesis of the stromal cell line ST2 and inducing tubule formation and angiogenic marker expression in HUVEC cells.
-Mechanistically, activation of the PGE2 signaling pathway in osteocytes appears to have autocrine effects by inducing the expression of the EP2 and EP4 receptors and COX-2 (Ptgs2), further auto-amplifying PGE2 signaling.
-PGE2 produced by the treated MLO-Y4 cells appears responsible for osteogenesis in addition to other unknown factors.
-MLO-Y4 and ST2 cells were incorporated into POME 3D constructs with greater than 95% viability within 7 days.
-Treatment of osteocytes with a PGE2 receptor agonist lineally proliferates ST2 cells, enhances the expression of osteoblast markers and mineralization.
-Due to 3D bioprinting being the closest model to in vivo research, these data showed that osteocytic PGE2 receptor signaling is a safe and mild POME with great potential for translational applications.
+Unfortunately, clinical trials of PGE2 have reported side effects, including fever and drowsiness; targeting the PGE2 receptor in specific tissues can avoid these side effects.
+Here, we demonstrate that osteocytic cell line MLO-Y4 from murine long bones treated with EP2/EP4 agonists for 24 h enhance osteogenic differentiation and mineralization, inhibit adipogenesis of the stromal cell line ST2, and induce tubule formation and angiogenic marker expression in human umbilical vein endothelial cells (HUVECs).
+Mechanistically, activation of the PGE2 signaling pathway in osteocytes induces autocrine effects by upregulating the expression of EP2/EP4 receptors and COX-2 (Ptgs2), further amplifying PGE2 signaling.
+PGE2 produced by treated MLO-Y4 cells appears responsible for osteogenesis, alongside other unidentified factors.
+MLO-Y4 and ST2 cells, incorporated into POME 3D constructs, maintained over 95% viability over seven days.
+Treatment of osteocytes with a PGE2 receptor agonist promotes ST2 cell proliferation and enhances osteoblast marker expression and mineralization.
+As 3D bioprinting closely models in vivo conditions, these data suggest that osteocytic PGE2 receptor signaling is a safe and mild POME with great potential for translational applications.

 Keywords